HISTORIC TAX CREDITS

 Contributing resources in the West Darien National Register Historic District, the project will include a phased rehabilitation aided by the State Historic Tax Credit, State Tax Freeze, and Federal Historic Tax Credit.

-Project Team: Landmark Preservation, Bennett Preservation Engineering, Lominack Kolman Smith Architects, Ethos Preservation
+Project Team: Landmark Preservation, Saussy Engineering, Lominack Kolman Smith Architects, Ethos Preservation